toddbellamy/orleans-clean-event-stream/README.md

 ### [Event Sourcing with Orleans Journaled Grains](https://mcguirev10.com/2019/12/05/event-sourcing-with-orleans-journaled-grains.html)

 Some differences are:
-Domian logic pushed to the Domain Aggregates.
+Domain logic pushed to the Domain Aggregates.
 Encapsulation for Domain Entities.
 Event Sourcing code is generic with some additional flexibility.
 Easier to add Entities without modification of infrastructure.